pkhuong/pkhuong.github.io/source/_posts/2022-02-28-one-bit-twist.markdown

 subsection of [Pătrașcu and Thorup](https://epubs.siam.org/doi/pdf/10.1137/1.9781611973105.16#page=3).
 Essentially, twisted tabulation hashing works around "weak" sets of random parameters.
-The bit matrix view shows that we can instead generate such weak parameters with a much lower probability.
+The bit matrix view shows that we can instead avoid generating such weak parameters in the first place.

-For twisted tabulation hashing, unlike simple tabulation hashing, replacing our carefully structured affine transform with a uniformly generated random one would hurt: the additional structure avoids particularly weak parameters.
+For twisted tabulation hashing, unlike simple tabulation hashing, replacing our carefully structured affine transform with a uniformly generated random one would hurt: it's thanks to this additional structure that we avoid particularly weak parameters.

 Why does 64 bit \\(\rightarrow\\) 64 bit hashing matter?
 --------------------------------------------------------